kirushni-22/Did-You-Know/README.md

-# Did-You-Know
-HTML - only website that shares science based facts and debunks common myths.

 # 🌐 Did You Know?

 *Did You Know?* is an informative HTML-only website that helps users discover the truth behind popular facts and myths.
 It separates real facts from fake news using trusted sources like *NASA, **WHO, and **History.com*.